-If you’ve never seen any guinea pig owner keeping his/her guinea pig with other animals, well that’s because it’s not recommended.
-Rodents are the type of animals that aren’t going to attack other animals in order to defend themselves.
-Instead, they’ll just freeze in fear and wait for the predatory animal to kill them.
+If you’ve never seen any guinea pig owner keeping his/her guinea pig with other animals, well, that’s because it’s not recommended.
+Rodents are the type of animals that aren’t going to attack other animals to defend themselves.
+Instead, they’ll freeze in fear and wait for the predatory animal to kill them.

 There were numerous cases in which rabbits attacked guinea pigs and even killed them.
 As you probably know, rabbits can grow very large, even twice the size of a single guinea pig, and in some cases even more!

-However, there is an exception and that’s a mellow dwarf rabbit.
-If you’ve never heard of it before, it’s one of the smallest breeds of rabbit, weighing from 0.5 to 1.13 kg and it’s definitely one of the cutest rabbits you’ll ever see!
+However, there is an exception: a mellow dwarf rabbit.
+If you’ve never heard of it before, it’s one of the smallest breeds of rabbit, weighing from 0.5 to 1.13 kg, and it’s one of the cutest rabbits you’ll ever see!

 Mellow Dwarf Rabbit and a Guinea Pig